nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

   **Workaround:** Manually cherry-pick and apply the commit with the fix from the ``main`` branch (commit hash: ``a8b668e82837295962348e9e681125c2ae11bb4e``).

+.. rst-class:: v2-5-0 v2-4-2 v2-4-1 v2-4-0 v2-3-0 v2-2-0 v2-1-4 v2-1-3 v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0

+NCSDK-23682: If the :kconfig:option:`CONFIG_BT_SETTINGS_CCC_LAZY_LOADING` Kconfig option is disabled on the Fast Pair Provider side, the Fast Pair Seeker that uses the RPA address to connect with the Provider may be unable to bond again after losing the bonding information multiple times.
+  The issue is a consequence of `Zephyr issue #64042`_.

+  **Workaround:** Keep the :kconfig:option:`CONFIG_BT_SETTINGS_CCC_LAZY_LOADING` Kconfig option enabled.

 Other libraries
 ===============